 In 1999, a tornado struck the Metro Cincinnati area.

-Starting in 1999, the mayor was elected separately in a general at-large election for the first time.
+Starting in 1999, the mayor was elected separately in a general at-large election for the first time, reducing the city manager's role.

-In 2000, Paycor Stadium opened, funded by a sales tax increase passed in Hamilton County in 1996.
+In 2000, Paycor Stadium opened in Cincinnati, funded by a sales tax increase passed in 1996.

-In April 2001, racially charged riots occurred after police fatally shot Timothy Thomas, an unarmed black man.
-The ACLU, Cincinnati Black United Front, the city, and its police union agreed upon a community-oriented policing strategy afterwards.
+In April 2001, racially charged riots occurred in Cincinnati after police fatally shot Timothy Thomas, an unarmed black man.
+An agreement was made for community-oriented policing.

-Before the riots of 2001, Cincinnati's overall crime rate had been dropping steadily, but after the riot, violent crime increased.
+Before the riots of 2001, Cincinnati's overall crime rate had been dropping steadily.

 Since 2001, Jean-Robert de Cavel, the former head chef of The Maisonette, has opened four new restaurants in the Cincinnati area.

-In 2003, Great American Ball Park opened, funded by a sales tax increase passed in Hamilton County in 1996.
+In 2003, Great American Ball Park opened, funded by a sales tax increase passed in 1996.

-In 2004, the National Underground Railroad Freedom Center opened along the riverfront in Cincinnati.
-It is based on the history of the Underground Railroad and recognizes the city's role in the escape of slaves across the Ohio River.
+In 2004, the National Underground Railroad Freedom Center opened along the riverfront.
+It is based on the history of the Underground Railroad, recognizing Cincinnati's role in helping slaves escape to freedom by crossing the Ohio River.

-In 2004, the National Underground Railroad Freedom Center was completed along Freedom Way in Downtown Cincinnati, honoring the city's historical role in the Underground Railroad.
+In 2004, the National Underground Railroad Freedom Center was completed along Freedom Way in Downtown Cincinnati, honoring the city's involvement in the Underground Railroad.

-In 2005, The Maisonette in Cincinnati, which was Mobil Travel Guide's longest-running five-star restaurant in the United States, closed after holding that distinction for 41 consecutive years.
+In 2005, The Maisonette in Cincinnati, which had been Mobil Travel Guide's longest-running five-star restaurant in the United States for 41 consecutive years, closed.

-In 2006, Fountain Square in Downtown Cincinnati was renovated.
+Fountain Square in Downtown Cincinnati was renovated in 2006.

-In January 2011, Queen City Square opened in Cincinnati, becoming the tallest building in the city and the third tallest in Ohio.
+In January 2011, Queen City Square opened.
+It is the tallest building in Cincinnati and the third tallest in Ohio.

-In 2011, the Cincinnati Bearcats and Xavier Musketeers Crosstown Shootout rivalry game erupted in an on-court brawl.
+In 2011, the Crosstown Shootout, the rivalry game between the Cincinnati Bearcats and Xavier Musketeers, erupted in an on-court brawl that resulted in multiple suspensions.

-Since 2011, Cincinnati Opera and the University of Cincinnati College-Conservatory of Music have partnered to sponsor the Opera Fusion: New Works project, providing a program for composers and librettists to workshop operas.
+Since 2011, the Cincinnati Opera and the University of Cincinnati College-Conservatory of Music have partnered to sponsor the Opera Fusion: New Works project, a program for composers and librettists to workshop an opera.

-In 2012, Cincinnati hosted the World Choir Games, using the slogan "Cincinnati, the City that Sings!"
+In 2012, Cincinnati hosted the World Choir Games, adopting the mantra "Cincinnati, the City that Sings!"

 In 2012, a tornado struck the Metro Cincinnati area.

-In 2012, in a region of just over 2 million people, less than 80,000 trips were made with transit on an average day.
+In 2012, less than 80,000 trips were made with transit on an average day in the Cincinnati region.

-As of early 2013, Phase 1A of The Banks project, which includes apartments, retail, restaurants, and offices, was complete and fully occupied.
+In early 2013, Phase 1A of The Banks project was completed and 100% occupied.

 In 2015, 19.3 percent of Cincinnati households lacked a car.

-In 2015, Cincinnati hosted the USITT 2015 Conference and Stage Expo at the Duke Energy Convention Center, bringing over 5,000 students, educators, designers, performers, and personnel to the city for the main conference for Theatre, Opera, and Dance in the United States.
+In 2015, Cincinnati hosted the USITT 2015 Conference and Stage Expo at the Duke Energy Convention Center, attracting over 5,000 students, educators, theatrical designers, performers, and other personnel to the city.

-In 2015, Samuel DuBose, an unarmed black motorist, was fatally shot by a University of Cincinnati police officer, Ray Tensing, after a traffic stop.
+In 2015, Samuel DuBose was fatally shot by a University of Cincinnati police officer after a traffic stop, leading to protests by the Black Lives Matter movement.

-On May 14, 2016, FC Cincinnati broke the all-time USL attendance record, bringing in an audience of 23,375 on its 1–0 victory against the Pittsburgh Riverhounds.
+On May 14, 2016, FC Cincinnati broke the all-time USL attendance record with a crowd of 23,375 in its 1–0 victory against the Pittsburgh Riverhounds.

-The Connector streetcar line in Downtown and Over-the-Rhine opened for service on September 9, 2016, crossing directly above the unfinished subway on Central Parkway downtown.
+The Connector streetcar line in Downtown and Over-the-Rhine opened for service on September 9, 2016.

 In 2016, Cincinnati had the fastest-growing Midwestern economic capital.

-In 2016, the Cincinnati and Hamilton County Public Library system was the second largest in the nation by number of holdings.
+In 2016, the Cincinnati and Hamilton County Public Library system was the second largest in the nation based on the number of holdings.

-In late 2016, the legal proceedings for the shooting of Samuel DuBose became a recurring focus of national news media, leading to protests by the Black Lives Matter movement.
+In late 2016, the legal proceedings resulting from the shooting of Samuel DuBose in 2015 became a recurring focus of national news media.

 In January 2017, Cincinnati's mayor declared the city a sanctuary city.